LLM as Dataset Analyst: Subpopulation Structure Discovery with Large Language Model: Method

 \subsection{Caption Extraction}

 To begin our approach, we leverage the powerful image captioning capabilities of the MLLM to transform the images into informative and detailed captions.
 Instead of briefly describing the images, we prompt the MLLM to generate more detailed captions centered around the main subject {CLS}.
-This choice stems from the empirical observation that simple descriptions often fail to capture comprehensive visual information and may not support subsequent analysis aimed at uncovering the subpopulation structures.
-To encourage the MLLM to produce subject-focused captions, we also include subject information in our prompt.
+The prompt we used in this step is stated as follow: